saveourtool/diktat/info/guide/guide-chapter-3.md

 fun foo() {}
 ```

-Long one line `function` should be split:
+A long one line `function` should be split:

 **Invalid example:**
 ```kotlin